 A simple diagram of a typical stand-alone Photovoltaic (PV) system is illustrated in Figure 2-1.
-This diagram will help identify the PV system components used with a stand-alone controller.
+This diagram will help identify the PV system components used with a standalone controller.

 - PV Array made up of PV modules and provides DC (solar) power to the PT-100 controller. - PV Strings an assembly of modules in series that generates DC power at system voltage. - PV String Combiner provides a connection point for multiple PV circuit conductors that need to be connected.
-Also provides a convenient location for the required overcurrent protection. - System disconnects (breakers) used to safely isolate the system equipment from sources of electricity for system maintenance/troubleshooting.
-The disconnect can be a circuit breaker, which also provides the required overcurrent protection. - PT-100 MPPT Charge Controller utilizes the available maximum power output from the array to charge and maintain the battery bank. - Battery Bank energy storage to provide power at night or on overcast days when the PV array cannot generate the power needed. - Standalone inverter (with an internal battery charger) converts DC power from the battery bank to AC (Alternative Current) power, to allow downstream AC loads to be powered.
+Also provides a convenient location for the required overcurrent protection. - System Disconnects and OCP (Over-Current Protection) used to safely isolate the system equipment from sources of electricity for system maintenance/troubleshooting.
+The disconnect can be a circuit breaker, which also provides the required overcurrent protection. - MPPT Charge Controller (PT-100) utilizes the available maximum power output from the array to charge and maintain the battery bank. - Battery Bank energy storage to provide power at night or on overcast days when the PV array cannot generate the power needed. - Standalone inverter (with an internal battery charger) converts DC power from the battery bank to AC (Alternative Current) power, to allow downstream AC loads to be powered.